bboe/bryceboe.com/content/undergraduate-conclusion.md

 -   Taking first place in the UCSB Programming Battle
 -   Creating gauchoShare with Adam for CS50
 -   Goleta Beach BBQ with Anacapa friends
--   The dining commons â€“ late night at DLG, tuna melts at FT, pizza at Carillo, shake night at Ortega, tots, and so much more
+-   The dining commons - late night at DLG, tuna melts at FT, pizza at Carillo, shake night at Ortega, tots, and so much more
 -   Learning to program Java